trixi-framework/TrixiParticles.jl/docs/src/systems/implicit_incompressible_sph.md

 ```

 Therefore the diagonal elements $a_{ii}$ and the sum $\sum_{j \neq i} a_{ij}p_j^l$ need to be determined.
-This can be done efficently by seperating the pressure force acceleration into two components: One that describes the influence of particle i's own pressure on its displacement, and one that describes the displacement due to the pressure values of the neighboring particles $j$.
+This can be done efficiently by separating the pressure force acceleration into two components: One that describes the influence of particle i's own pressure on its displacement, and one that describes the displacement due to the pressure values of the neighboring particles $j$.

 The pressure acceleration is given by:
 ```math